bramscher/konmashi/tasks/tasks-prd-konmashi-mvp.md

     - [x] 1.12.4 Add screen reader support for onboarding and authentication flows
     - [x] 1.12.5 Test onboarding and authentication flows with accessibility tools (e.g., axe, Lighthouse)
     - [x] 1.12.6 Document accessibility improvements and known limitations
+- [x] 1.13 Add Team, TeamMember, TeamRole, and SuperAdmin models and initial RBAC foundation
+  - [x] 1.13.1 Add Team model to Prisma schema
+  - [x] 1.13.2 Add TeamMember model to Prisma schema
+  - [x] 1.13.3 Add TeamRole enum to Prisma schema
+  - [x] 1.13.4 Add SuperAdmin model to Prisma schema
+  - [x] 1.13.5 Create and run initial migration for team and RBAC models
+- [x] 1.14 Implement Team onboarding and teamId integration
+  - [x] 1.14.1 Create Team and TeamMember entry when a new user completes onboarding
+  - [x] 1.14.2 Update onboarding/profile logic to associate all new records (BrandIdentity, IdeabankEntry, ContentRequest, GeneratedContent, SocialConnection) with the correct teamId
+    - [ ] (Note: Other models will be updated as their features are built)
+  - [x] 1.14.3 (Optional) Make teamId required in the schema and run a migration to enforce non-nullability
+- [ ] 1.15 Migrate all tenant-specific models to include teamId and update relations
+  - [ ] 1.15.1 Update BrandIdentity model to include teamId and relation
+  - [ ] 1.15.2 Update IdeabankEntry model to include teamId and relation
+  - [ ] 1.15.3 Update ContentRequest model to include teamId and relation
+  - [ ] 1.15.4 Update GeneratedContent model to include teamId and relation
+  - [ ] 1.15.5 Update SocialConnection model to include teamId and relation
+  - [ ] 1.15.6 Update any other tenant-specific models to include teamId
+  - [ ] 1.15.7 Write and run migration scripts for existing data (if needed)
+- [ ] 1.16 Update all API endpoints and queries to require and filter by teamId
+    - [ ] 1.16.1 Update BrandIdentity API endpoints (CRUD) to require/filter by teamId
+    - [ ] 1.16.2 Update IdeabankEntry API endpoints (CRUD) to require/filter by teamId
+    - [ ] 1.16.3 Update ContentRequest API endpoints (CRUD) to require/filter by teamId
+    - [ ] 1.16.4 Update GeneratedContent API endpoints (CRUD) to require/filter by teamId
+    - [ ] 1.16.5 Update SocialConnection API endpoints (CRUD) to require/filter by teamId
+    - [ ] 1.16.6 Update any other relevant API endpoints to require/filter by teamId
+- [ ] 1.17 Add tests for team-based data isolation and admin access
+    - [ ] 1.17.1 Test: Only users in a Team can access that Team's data (BrandIdentity, Ideabank, Content, SocialConnection, etc.)
+    - [ ] 1.17.2 Test: Users cannot access or mutate data for Teams they are not a member of
+    - [ ] 1.17.3 Test: Only ADMIN users can access admin endpoints/features for their Team
+    - [ ] 1.17.4 Test: Data returned by APIs is always filtered by teamId
+    - [ ] 1.17.5 Test: UI does not show admin features to non-admins
+    - [ ] 1.17.6 Test: Multi-team membership works as expected (switching, isolation)

 - [ ] 2.0 AI Content Generation Core Features
   - [x] 2.1 Integrate toolkit.hangten.studio API client with authentication